 Bake the pie at 350 degrees for 70-75 minutes.
 You'll know the pie is done when the edges are set and the center is slightly jiggly.

 Tip: If the crust and pecans are browning too fast, tent a piece of foil over the top of the pie during the last 10-15 minutes of baking.

 Make sure to let the pie cool completely before slicing!

-- Should I refrigerate pecan pie?
-Yes.
-According to the USDA, refrigerate, loosely covered, for up to 4 days.
+- To store: According to the USDA, refrigerate, loosely covered, for up to 4 days.

-- Can I freeze pecan pie?
-Yes.
-Bake the pie as directed and allow to cool completely.
+- To freeze: Bake the pie as directed and allow to cool completely.
 Wrap tightly with plastic wrap and a layer of foil.
 Freeze for up to 3 months.
-When ready to serve, let thaw if fridge overnight.
+When ready to serve, let thaw in the fridge overnight.

 Other holiday recipes you may like: